ClonyPDF home

 ExpressionNeutral, mouth closed, both eyes open, facing forward

-HeadwearNot permitted, except for religious reasons (face visible chin to forehead)
+HeadwearNot permitted, except for religious reasons with the face visible chin to forehead — see head covering rules

 Photo ageTaken within the last 6 months

-Sourced primarily from the official Saudi e-Visa photo specification page.
-Printed-photo dimensions for Tasheer/embassy routes vary across sources we reviewed — always confirm the exact figure with the center handling your application before printing.
+Pixel size, file-size window, face coverage and the 1.4–1.6 inch chin-to-crown figure are taken from the official Saudi e-Visa photo specification page linked in Sources.
+Printed-photo dimensions for Tasheer and embassy routes vary across the sources we reviewed — always confirm the exact figure with the centre handling your application before printing.

 Differences Between Visa Types